 If You Apply for a Credit Card, Do You Have to Accept It?

-• If you no longer want a new credit card, you can request a product change to a different card, cancel the card, or keep it and only use it occasionally.
+• You can request a different card, cancel the card, or keep it and only use it occasionally.

-• Applying for and quickly canceling a lot of credit cards in a short time can be a red flag to issuers.
+• Applying for and quickly canceling a lot of cards in a short time is a red flag to issuers.

-• Credit card approvals generally happen very quickly and you may not have time to cancel your application once submitted.
+• Credit card approvals generally happen quickly, so you may not have time to cancel your application once submitted.

 Canceling the application will likely be difficult, but that doesn’t mean you are stuck with the card.